MossGoblin/crystal_sort/pigeonhole_optimization/pigeonhole_optimization.md

 Built on top of the basic crystal sort algorithm.

-The inner iteration is replaced by another step.
+An additional step is added between the inner iteration of crystal sort.

 * [Method](#method)
 * [Example](#example)